 - Create a vision and strategy for future European CPS by analysing the ecosystem and market perspective and strategically updating and validating existing CPS roadmaps across multiple domains,

 - Promote platform building, bringing together industry and academic experts and create a repository of CPS technology building blocks,

 - Build an ecosystem by creating a constituency and through cooperating with ECSEL, ITEA, and ARTEMIS projects on the foundations of CPS engineering, and consensus-building on societal and legal issues related to the deployment of CPS.

-Platforms4CPS is a two years 'Coordination and Support' action of the European Commission in the area of Smart Cyber-Physical Systems, which was officially launched in November 2016.
-The Platforms4CPS project is coordinated by Thales SA and implemented by 7 partners from 4 European countries.
+Platforms4CPS was a two years 'Coordination and Support' action of the European Commission in the area of Smart Cyber-Physical Systems.
+The project was coordinated by Thales SA and implemented by 7 partners from 4 European countries.

 Project Duration: 11/2016 – 10/2018

 - Platforms4CPS - Key_Outcomes and Recommendations

 Haydn Thompson, Meike Reimann (Lead Authors) Daniela Ramos-Hernandez, Steve Bageritz, Adrien Brunet, Charles Robinson, Björn Sautter, Johannes Linzbach, Holger Pfeifer, Vincent Aravantinos, Martin Törngren, Fredrik Asplund, Xinhai Zhang, Isabelle de Sutter 1st edition, 2018 | Steinbeis-Edition, Stuttgart ISBN 978-3-95663-184-9 pdf (2 MB)